Essential graded algebra over polynomial rings with real exponents: Minimality of socle functors

 \begin{remark} The $\sigma$-closure of~$X$ equals its $\nabs$-closure, by which is meant the closure of~$X$ in the $\nabs$-topology.
 The reason: every basic $\nabs$-open neighborhood of a point contains a $\sigma$-vicinity of that point by Lemma~\ref{l:vicinity}. \end{remark}

 \begin{remark} The sets $X$ to which Definition~\ref{d:sigma-closure} is applied are typically decomposed as finite unions of antichains (but see Proposition~\ref{p:sigma-nbd-cogen} for an instance where this is not the case).
 Such sets ``cut across'' subsets of the form $(\uu + \qns)/ \RR\tau$, rather than being swallowed by them, so $\sigma$-vicinities have a fighting chance of reflecting some concept of closeness in antichains.
-If $\sigma = \cQ_+$ and $\tau = \{\0\}$, for example, and $X$ is an antichain in~$\cQ$, then a $\sigma$-vicinity of a point $\aa \in X$ is the same thing as a usual open neighborhood of~$\aa$ in~$X$, so $\sigma$-closure is the usual topological closure.
-If, at the other extreme, $\sigma = \tau$, then every antichain in~$\qrt$ is $\tau$-closed. \end{remark}
+If $\sigma = \cQ_+$ and $\tau = \{\0\}$, for example, and $X$ is an antichain in~$\cQ$, then a $\sigma$-vicinity in~$X$ of a point $\aa \in X$ is simply a usual open neighborhood of~$\aa$ in~$X$, because projection of~$X$ from the origin~$\0$ to any hyperplane~$H$ transverse to the positive cone~$\cQ_+$ is a homeomorphism from~$X$ to its image in~$H$. \end{remark}